 Obesity is a real problem in Australia, which is ranked as one of the fattest nations in the developed world.
 According to Monash University research, the obesity rate has risen by over 50 percent in the past 20 years.

-The city with the highest population of overweight or obese males is Brisbane, at 73.2 percent.
-The city that scored the lowest is Darwin, at 66.6 percent.
-This data was collected from 2011-2012.
+The state with the highest population of overweight or obese males is Tasmania, at 74.1 percent.
+The state that scored the lowest is Western Australia, at 66.5 percent.